Compare J1 Visa Insurance Plans

 High School/Secondary School

-High school students can study at an accredited public or private high school and live with an American host family or boarding school.
+High school students can study for a semester or year at an accredited public or private high school and live with an American host family or boarding school.

 J1 Visa Qualification Requirements

-The eligibility criteria for the J1 visa will vary based on the program category that you choose, as well as the organization that sponsors your visa — so please contact your sponsor for full details concerning your particular program.
-That being said, all participants for the J1 visa must be proficient in English and carry adequate health insurance.
-In nearly all cases, you may also be required to schedule an individual interview with the US Embassy or Consulate in your home country before your J1 visa will be granted.
+The eligibility criteria for the J1 visa will vary based on the program category that you choose, as well as the organization that sponsors the visa — please contact the sponsor for full details concerning a particular program.
+That being said, all participants in the J1 visa program must be proficient in English and carry adequate health insurance.
+In nearly all cases, J1 visa holders may also be required to schedule an individual interview with the US Embassy or Consulate in their home country before their J1 visa is granted.

 How Do You Get a J1 Visa?